DIY Cart Rescue/Furniture Makeover

 DIY tire swing flower planter hanging from a tree with cascading pink flowers

 Have you tried making your own upcycled garden planter?
 I’d love to see your version!
-Share your photos and tag @DIYShowOff for a chance to be featured.
+Share your photos and project by submitting the DIYShowOff Feature Form or tag @DIYShowOff for a chance to be featured.

 More planter ideas: